-She can read simple sentences but is much more comfortable using logic, whole word shape recognition or just plain guess work to tackle unfamiliar words.
+She can read simple sentences but is much more comfortable using context, whole word shape recognition or plain guess work to tackle new words.

-It's taken time for her to realise that blending sounds really will help her read words she doesn't know or can't remember.
-She's using it more and more but it's hard.
+It’s taken time for her to realise that blending sounds helps her read words she doesn’t know or can’t remember.
+She is using it more but reluctantly.

 And the sound activities we do are in the context of learning letters .. we get all excited about them recognising the shape B and knowing that it is associated with the sound b.

 But we don’t spend so much time on simple oral activities such as wandering around the house together and collecting up everything you can find that begins with b.